DamSenViet/react-acnl-pattern-tool/README.md

 ## Old Architecture

-The architecture for original application (not this one) was incredibly messy.
+The architecture for original application (not this one) was unorganized.
 Both the controller and model directly rendered parts of the view on their own.
+We needed some separation for clarity.

 ## New Architecture